-Most platforms now have some form of mechanism in place for reporting but unless there’s a robust process in place to monitor and communicate 10% falls, this is going to be creating some significant headaches for some advisers.
-Even identifying a 10% drop at portfolio level is not an easy task particularly where clients’ assets are split over multiple platforms.
-Manual calculations may well be required which makes this a really thorny issue and offers more questions than answers.
+Most platforms do have some form of mechanism in place for reporting but unless there’s a robust process in place to monitor and communicate 10% falls, this is going to be creating some significant headaches for some advisers.
+Even identifying a 10% drop at portfolio level isn't an easy task particularly where clients’ assets are split over multiple platforms.
+Manual calculations may well be required which makes this a thorny issue and offers more questions than answers.

-Personally, I’m not a huge fan of this rule.
+Above all, I remain deeply concerned by the events unfolding in Ukraine.
+In terms of the 10% drop rule, I’m still not its biggest fan.
 I understand and respect the logic behind why it was introduced to improve transparency, but I think it compounds a lot of unnecessary issues for advisers.
-Do clients really need to be told that their portfolio has dropped by 10% or more right now in the midst of a global pandemic?
-Why not send them a letter when portfolios have gone up by 10% or more?
-I definitely support the PFS’ view that the FCA should relax this specific rule during this period of great uncertainty.
+Why not send clients a letter when portfolios have gone up by 10% or more?

-There’s no getting away from the fact that we’re currently experiencing extreme day to day price volatility.
-This means that customer experience in the same portfolio can diverge considerably depending on individual rebalancing profile.
-It’s vital, therefore, that advisers using discretionary investments are clear about where the responsibility lies for communicating the falls and ensure that a robust process is in place.
+In the meantime, it’s vital that advisers using discretionary investments are clear about where the responsibility lies for communicating the falls and ensure that a robust process is in place.